ethereum/consensus-specs/sync/optimistic.md

 - `SYNCING` -> `INVALID`

 When a block transitions from `SYNCING` -> `VALID`, all *ancestors* of the block MUST also transition from `SYNCING` -> `VALID`.
-Such a block is no longer considered "optimistically imported".
+Such a block and any previously `SYNCING` ancestors are no longer considered "optimistically imported".

 When a block transitions from `SYNCING` -> `INVALID`, all *descendants* of the block MUST also transition from `SYNCING` -> `INVALID`.

-When a block transitions from the `SYNCING` state it is removed from the set of `store.optimistic_roots`.
+When a block transitions from the `SYNCING` state, it is removed from the set of `store.optimistic_roots`.

-When a "merge block" (i.e. a block which enables execution) is declared to be `VALID` by an execution engine (either directly or indirectly), the full [`validate_merge_block`][] MUST be run against the merge block.
+When a "merge block" (i.e. the first block which enables execution in a chain) is declared to be `VALID` by an execution engine (either directly or indirectly), the full [`validate_merge_block`][] MUST be run against the merge block.
 If the block fails [`validate_merge_block`][], the merge block MUST be treated the same as